benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 Warcraft and Angry Birds.
-Part of the reason Lua is good for embedding is because it is small: in these days of multi-megabyte downloads for even the simplest applications, the entire Lua 5.4 distribution (source plus docs) is a 349 KB archive.
-To build a Lua interpreter with the default configuration, a developer can type <tt>make</tt> and wait about five seconds for compilation &mdash; the result is a self-contained 200-300 KB binary.</p>
+Part of the reason Lua is good for embedding is because it is small: in these days of multi-megabyte downloads for even the simplest applications, the entire Lua 5.4 distribution (source plus docs) is a 349KB archive.
+To build a Lua interpreter with the default configuration, a developer can type <tt>make</tt> and wait about five seconds for compilation &mdash; the result is a self-contained 200-300KB binary.</p>

 <p><a href="https://www.lua.org/versions.html">Major versions</a> of Lua
 are released every few years, not on any particular release cycle.
-The <a href="https://www.lua.org/manual/5.3/readme.html#changes">previous major version</a>, 5.3, was released over five years ago in January 2015, with the addition of a separate integer type (previously it used only floating-point numbers), bitwise operators, a basic UTF-8 library, and many minor features.</p>
+The <a href="https://www.lua.org/manual/5.3/readme.html#changes">previous major version</a>, 5.3, was released over five years ago, in January 2015, with the addition of a separate integer type (previously Lua used only floating-point numbers), bitwise operators, a basic UTF-8 library, and many minor features.</p>

+<h4>New stuff</h4>

 <p>One of the interesting new features in Lua 5.4 is the addition of <a
 href="https://www.lua.org/manual/5.4/manual.html#3.3.7">local variable
 "attributes"</a>.
-When declaring a local (block-scoped) variable, the developer can add <tt>&lt;const&gt;</tt> or <tt>&lt;close&gt;</tt> after a variable name to give it that attribute.
+When declaring a local (block-scoped) variable, a developer can add <tt>&lt;const&gt;</tt> or <tt>&lt;close&gt;</tt> after a variable name to give it that attribute.
 The <tt>const</tt> attribute is
-straight-forward: similar to <tt>const</tt> in JavaScript, it means the specified variable cannot be reassigned after the initialization in its declaration.
-The <tt>const</tt> attribute does not make a data structure "immutable": a developer is not prevented from changing entries in a table using a <tt>const</tt> variable, but the variable name cannot be assigned again.
+straightforward: similar to <tt>const</tt> in JavaScript, it means that the specified variable cannot be reassigned after the initialization in its declaration.
+The <tt>const</tt> attribute does not make a data structure "immutable": a developer is not prevented from changing entries in a table stored in a <tt>const</tt> variable, but the variable name cannot be assigned again.
 The <tt>const</tt> attribute provides a small amount of compile-time safety, as the compiler will give an error if a constant is accidentally reassigned:</p>